wcota/dynSIS-py/README.md

 ## Installation

-Python 3 is required, and also the numpy library.
+Python 3 is required, and also the [NumPy](http://www.numpy.org/) library.

 ## Use